europeana/recommendations-updater/README.md

 ## Run

-The application has a Tomcat web server that is embedded in Spring-Boot.
+The application is a command-line application.
 Either select the `RecommendUpdaterApplication` class in your IDE and 'run' it

 or